-- Minimum of one (1) day out-of-school suspension - Maximum of ten (10) days out-of-school suspension a recommendation for long-term suspension/expulsion for a specified time. - Notify supervisor - Contact law enforcement - Any student found guilty of violating this provision will be subject to an administrative placement to a different school, after the term of discipline has been completed.
+- First Offense: - Minimum of ten (10) days out-of-school suspension a recommendation for long-term suspension/expulsion for a specified time. - Maximum of ten (10) days out-of-school suspension with a recommendation for long-term suspension for at least the remainder of the current semester, up to expulsion for a specified time which may include permanent expulsion. - Call supervisor. - o Contact law enforcement and other agencies as appropriate. - Any student found guilty of violating this provision will be subject to an administrative placement to a different school, after the term of discipline has been completed.
 Parents/guardians are responsible for transportation to the assigned school.